uw-it-aca/rttl-notebooks/datascience/README.md

-# RTTL datascience notebook
+# UW-IT JupyterHub for Teaching datascience Notebook server
-Docker image for UW RTTL datascience notebook.
+Docker image for UW-IT JupyterHub for Teaching datascience Notebook server.
-- Detailed information about base datascience notebook is here: https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook
+- Detailed information about base datascience Notebook is here: https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook
 - General information about working with base images is here: https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html
 - Installed packages and versions can be viewed in this image's [Dockerfile](Dockerfile) using `pip list` or `conda list`.
 Output from both command's output is also shown below for convenience.
+- The JupyterLab interface is installed and is set as default

-#### Running notebook locally
+#### Running Notebook locally
 - `docker run -p 8888:8888 gcr.io/uwit-mci-axdd/rttl-datascience-notebook:latest_1-3`
 - Console output will include localhost url with access token.
 Add '/lab' to the end of the path portion